sumcoinlabs/sumcoinj.org/security-model.md

 **Recall that confidence can go down as well as up**.
 A "reorganize" is what happens when the chain you are on is replaced by a new best chain that ran parallel to yours.
 A re-organize can change your wallet arbitrarily, eg, by making transactions that were previously confirmed unconfirmed or (in the case of a double spend) dead.
 Re-orgs that make a transaction go dead are discussed in Satoshis paper, and are slightly different to the Finney attack case where there is no re-org, just a new best block.
 It's very rare for re-orgs to change the confidence of transactions that are buried deep in the chain.

 Just because a transaction appears in a block does not mean it is valid.
-Again, bitcoinj apps do not check transaction validity.
+Again, sumcoinj apps do not check transaction validity.
 Instead the assumption is that it's difficult to build a block chain containing an invalid block because you would have to be able to outrun the rest of the miners combined.
-There is one exploit against this assumption that is not yet fixed: **if an attacker can control your connections to the Bitcoin network, they can prevent you from seeing newly found legitimate blocks and mine their own invalid block containing a bad transaction**.
+There is one exploit against this assumption that is not yet fixed: **if an attacker can control your connections to the Sumcoin network, they can prevent you from seeing newly found legitimate blocks and mine their own invalid block containing a bad transaction**.
 This attack is detectable because unless the attacker can outrun the network (a 51% attack), the speed with which new blocks arrive will drop significantly.
-In future bitcoinj may offer a "red alert" mode in which things that seem odd are flagged, it would indicate to your app that it's time to stop trading.
+In future sumcoinj may offer a "red alert" mode in which things that seem odd are flagged, it would indicate to your app that it's time to stop trading.

 If you are delivering something of high value, how much confidence should you require?
 The traditional "rule of thumb" is six blocks, or an hour.
 An alternative way to look at this is to figure out how long you can realistically wait, then look at how much work is done on average in that timespan, and then require that much work done.
 This insulates you from varying interest in mining over time and ensures the cost of doing a double spend attack is the same.